-As Uganda and the rest of the world continue to register fresh waves of new COVID-19 infections, people must prepare to make trade-offs, compromises and sacrifices, experts have advised.
+As Uganda and the rest of the world continue to register fresh waves of new COVID-19 infections, we must prepare to make trade-offs, compromises and sacrifices, experts have advised.

 What this means, the experts argued, is that despite the pandemic fatigue that people are feeling, the fight must continue.

 "No one wants more lockdowns.
-But if we want to avoid them, we all have to play our part and the fight against this pandemic should be everyone's business," Dr Tedros Adhanom Ghebreyesus, the World Health Organisation (WHO) director general, said.
+But if we want to avoid them, we all have to play our part and the fight against this pandemic should be everyone's business," said Dr Tedros Adhanom Ghebreyesus, the World Health Organisation (WHO) director general.

-Ghebreyesus was speaking during a media briefing on COVID-19 on Monday this week.
+Ghebreyesus was speaking during a media briefing on COVID-19 this week.

-Arguing that there are no magic solutions to this outbreak, Ghebreyesus said what is required is hard work from leaders at all levels of societies, health workers, contact tracers as well as individuals.
+Arguing that there aren't magic solutions to this outbreak, Ghebreyesus said what is required is hard work from leaders at all levels of societies, health workers, contact tracers as well as individuals.

 Uganda was recently ranked among the best countries across the globe that managed to suppress the COVID-19 pandemic in the month of August, according to the Lancet COVID-19 commission data.

-Other African countries that performed well included Togo, Rwanda, DR Congo and Nigeria.
+Other African countries that performed well included; Togo, Rwanda, Democratic Republic of Congo and Nigeria.

-The rankings were based on four indicators of the pandemic including the number of newly confirmed cases per million population per day, averaged over the 31 days of August and the mortality rate measured as the deaths per million per day averaged over the same period.
+The rankings were based on four indicators of the pandemic including; the number of newly confirmed cases per million populations per day averaged over the 31 days of August and the mortality rate measured as the deaths per million per day averaged over the same period.

-Other indicators included the number of COVID-19 tests done in August relative to the number of new cases in August, which functions as a proxy measure for the scale of testing, as well as the average effective reproduction rate, which is the effective reproduction number averaged over the month, indicating whether the epidemic was rising or falling.
+Other indicators included; the number of COVID-19 tests done in August relative to the number of new cases in the same month, which functions as a proxy measure for the scale of testing, as well as the average effective reproduction rate, which is the effective reproduction number averaged over the month, indicating whether the epidemic was rising or falling.

 Uganda's COVID-19 case count currently stands at 11,621 confirmed cases, 7,400 recoveries and 103 deaths.